Virtualization-projects/rancher-labs-wiki/How-to-add-a-container-field-in-cattle-framework.md

     c) update `DockerTransformerImpl.java`.
 This is required when rancher-compose-executor call back cattle to transform `config` and `hostConfig` to service.launchConfig.

-3. Once Cattle PR is merged, update go-rancher(https://github.com/rancher/go-rancher/pull/161).
+3. Once Cattle PR is merged and released, update go-rancher(https://github.com/rancher/go-rancher/pull/161).
 Go-rancher is our golang binding for all cattle resources.
 This will make sure the new fields is added in go-rancher.

 4. Once Go-rancher PR is merged, update rancher-compose-executor(https://github.com/rancher/rancher-compose-executor/pull/67).
 This change is required to support new fields in compose file.
 Follow the same pattern and don't forget to add the tests!

 5. Update Cattle with new rancher-compose-executor release. (https://github.com/rancher/cattle/pull/2840)

-6. (Optional) Bump the CLI with new rancher-compose-executor code.
+6. (Optional) Bump the CLI with new rancher-compose-executor and go-rancher code.
 Because CLI uses rancher-compose-executor's code base, it needs to update vendor library. (https://github.com/rancher/cli/pull/70)

 Last thing, make sure the new field is not conflicted with any javaScripts or Ember function.
 In this example the  `init` is conflicted with a ember init function and we end up with renaming it as `runInit`.
 That's too much work as you need to redo all of these above!